Skip to content

 What Happens When You Change Language?

 When you update your language settings, the Outlook interface, menus, and buttons will switch to your chosen language.
-If you choose to rename your default folders, your Inbox, Sent Items, and Trash folders will be updated to match the local naming conventions of that language.
+If you decide to rename your default folders, your Inbox, Sent Items, and Trash folders will be updated to match the local naming conventions of that language.

 How to Change the Language in New Outlook